-Making your website stand out among a sea of competitors can be difficult to do, even if you have one of the most incredible digital marketing companies, fantastic content, tons of search engine optimization work, and an endless PPC budget.
-All of that can be a great way to get your website in front of potential customers and clients, but what about once your audience arrives at your website?
+Making your website stand out among a sea of competitors can be difficult, even if you have one of the most incredible digital marketing companies, fantastic content, tons of search engine optimization work, and an endless PPC budget.
+That can be a great way to get your website in front of potential customers and clients, but what about once your audience arrives at your website?
 That’s where great UX design comes into play.

 What is UX Design?

-Great UX Design is used by design teams to create a product, in our case websites, that offer users a meaningful experience that makes them want to stay on a website longer.
-To do this we have to combine everything from great written content to incredible visual elements and most importantly user-friendly web design that facilitates the users experience as they arrive on the website and proceed to navigate their way through products and services until they ultimately convert with a purchase or by making some form of contact whether that be filling out a contact form or by requesting a quote.
+Design teams use great UX Design to create a product, in our case, websites, that offer users a meaningful experience that makes them want to stay on a website longer.
+To do this, we have to combine everything from great written content to incredible visual elements and, most importantly, user-friendly web design that facilitates the user’s experience as they arrive on the website and proceeds to navigate their way through products and services until they ultimately convert with a purchase or by making some form of contact whether that be filling out a contact form or by requesting a quote.

 UX Design Principles